AthulPM97/AthulPM97/README.md

 ### Hi there 👋
-I'm Athul, a front-end developer specialized in React.
+I'm Athul, a full-stack web developer specialized in MERN stack.

 <!--
 **AthulPM97/AthulPM97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.